 If you cannot pay your credit card balance in full each and every month, then you should stick with debit cards.
 As long as you treat a credit card like a debit card and do not spend more money than you have in your bank account at the time of usage, there are no drawbacks and many benefits for using a credit card.

 In fact, having the ability to carry a balance can be a plus in case of an unexpected expense like your car needing repairs so you can get to work.
+Just pay off any charges as soon as you can and don’t get into the trap of carrying a balance regularly.

 What is your feeling on credit cards and debit cards?
 Do you prefer to only carry a credit card or a debit card?
 What is in your wallet?